Drake London injured in USC's 41-34 victory over Arizona - Daily Trojan

 London was second in the country with 11.3 receptions and 143.3 receiving yards per game entering Saturday.
 London’s status is now up in the air.

-“Until everything is done, Drake will be out right now,” said Head Coach Donte Williams in a post-game press conference Saturday. “[A season-ending injury] is a fear.”
+“Until everything is done, [London] will be out right now,” said Head Coach Donte Williams in a post-game press conference Saturday. “[A season-ending injury] is a fear.”

 Arizona’s freshman quarterback Will Plummer made some Trojan fans tense when he ran for a touchdown to cut the USC lead down to 10 with 12:50 left in the game.
 An Arizona field goal made it a one-possession game with 6:04 remaining.

-Note: Correction: A previous version of this article incorrectly credited the photo.
-The photographer’s name is Patrick Hannan.
-The Daily Trojan regrets this error.